schmidthole/lord/README.md

 # the server to deploy to. lord will use the root user and ssh key authentication by default
 server: 161.35.141.177

-# an optional list of persistent volumes your container requires
-volumes:
- - /etc/test/data:/data

 # an optional builder platform for the docker container. this will default to linux/amd64
 platform: linux/amd64